 The study has shown that realistic precipitation intensities can be obtained using a LAM driven from a coarse resolution global model, however with a specific configuration, and when compared to a relatively low resolution observational dataset.
-Whilst there is a need to test this configuration on a larger number of case studies, it would be possible to use this method to downscale information from a coarse resolution global climate model to gain information at a more regional scale on the precipitation associated with extra-tropical cyclones in a 622 warming climate.
-This is the one of the aims of the NERC DEMON project and is similar 623 to the approach taken by Mahoney et al. (2013) to investigate extreme precipitation events 624 in a warmer climate in the Colorado Front Range.
-An extension to this work would be to 625 investigate the dynamics of the extra-tropical cyclone at a high resolution during the entire 626 lifetime of the cyclone.
-This could be achieved using a nested model whose domain moves with the centre of the cyclone, as used to investigate tropical cyclones (Gopalakrishnan et al. 2012; Tolman and Alves 2005).
-Kühnlein et al. (2013) highlight the need to use an ensemble 629 approach for convective-scale forecasts, where there is a weak large-scale forcing.
-The results from Kühnlein et al. (2013) show that after 6 hours it is the boundary conditions, and physics 631 perturbations that dominate the uncertainty.
-If an ensemble approach was to be used here, 632 it would extend the work on uncertainties presented in this study.
-633
+Whilst there is a need to test this configuration on a larger number of case studies, it would be possible to use this method to downscale information from a coarse resolution GCM to gain information at a more regional scale on the precipitation associated with extratropical cyclones in a warming climate.
+This is one of the aims of the NERC DEMON project and is similar to the approach taken by Mahoney et al. (2013) to investigate extreme precipitation events in a warmer climate in the Colorado Front Range.
+An extension to this work would be to investigate the dynamics of the extra-tropical cyclone at a high resolution during the entire lifetime of the cyclone.
+This could be achieved using a nested model whose domain moves with the centre of the cyclone, as used to investigate tropical cyclones (Tolman and Alves, 2005; Gopalakrishnan et al., 2012).
+Kühnlein et al. (2013) highlight the need to use an ensemble approach for convective-scale forecasts, where there is a weak large-scale forcing.
+The results from Kühnlein et al. (2013) show that after 6 hours it is the boundary conditions, and physics perturbations that dominate the uncertainty.
+If an ensemble approach was to be used here, it would extend the work on uncertainties presented in this study.